ivadomed/canproco/segment_sc_contrast-agnostic/README.md

-Segment SC using contrast-agnostic MONAI model from PSIR contrast and perform vertebral labeling
+Segment SC using contrast-agnostic MONAI model from STIR/PSIR contrast and perform vertebral labeling

 1. Create a conda virtual environment and install dependencies